 The AML Certificate is a crucial tool in our statutory obligation to deploy a risk-based approach to our AML Supervision.
-The Certificate is a questionnaire about your products, services, clients and the way in which you deliver your services, and is compulsory for those firms which fall within the scope of the AML Regulations.
+The certificate is a questionnaire about your products, services, clients and the way in which you deliver your services.
+It is compulsory for firms that fall within the scope of the AML Regulations.

-You can download a copy of the AML Certificate here should you wish to prepare your answers on a paper copy.
+You can download a Word copy of the 2023 AML Certificate should you wish to prepare your answers on paper.
 The downloadable version is also available on the left hand column of this page.

-- Please note, the paper copy is for preparation purposes only and you must use the online portal to complete and return the certificate.
+- Please note, the paper copy is for preparation purposes only and you must use the online portal to complete and return the certificate once it is open.

-- The questionnaire should be familiar to those who completed it last year, with only small changes being made to ensure clarity and accuracy of returns across the population.
+- The questionnaire will be familiar to those who have completed it in previous years, with no material changes to the 2023 version.

 Yes, under Accounts Rule B9, completion of the AML Certificate is compulsory.
 The usual process for non-compliance will be followed where necessary, which may result in referral of a complaint to the Scottish Legal Complaints Commission.